Serranidae: Classification

 In past taxonomic treatments, this family had long encompassed three subfamilies: Anthiadinae, Epinephelinae, and Serraninae.
-A 2007 study of mitochondrial and nuclear DNA by W. L. Smith and M. T. Craig recovered a different arrangement, where Serranines and Anthiadines nested with part of Scorpaeniformes such as Ablabys and Hoplichthys, while Epinephelines were more basal; outside the larger group (clade) containing Serranines and Anthiadines.
+A 2007 study of mitochondrial and nuclear DNA by W. L. Smith and M. T. Craig recovered a different arrangement, where Serranines and Anthiadines nested with part of Scorpaeniformes such as Ablabys and Hoplichthys, while Epinephelines were outside the larger group (clade) containing Serranines and Anthiadines.

 More recent studies have retained these three clades within the Percoidei instead of with scorpaenoids.
 Although later studies continued using the three subfamily system, more recent studies have split them into their own families based on phylogenetic evidence.
 The elevation of Epinephelidae, Grammistidae, and Anthiadidae into their own distinct families was eventually accepted by multiple taxonomic authorities, such as the World Register of Marine Species (WoRMS), Eschmeyer's Catalog of Fishes (ECoF), and the International Union for Conservation of Nature.
-This family is the most basal of the three former subfamilies within the Serranidae, with the genus Centropristis being the most basal serranid as presently defined.
+This family is sister to the other two former subfamilies within the Serranidae, with the genus Centropristis being sister to all other serranids as presently defined.

 Genera

-The following genera are considered part of Serranidae in Eschmeyer's Catalog of Fishes:
+The following selected genera are considered part of Serranidae in Eschmeyer's Catalog of Fishes, except where noted: